ivanscorral/CityTransportGuide/README.md

 - Open the native Maps app with the selected location when the info window is tapped.
 - Handle errors gracefully by showing an error alert with relevant information.

-## Tests
-- Unit tests for the ViewModel to ensure proper data fetching and filtering.
-- Unit tests for the MapElement class to verify the correct creation of MapElements and their properties.

 ## Screenshots

 <img src="https://user-images.githubusercontent.com/17148950/232102301-29e9813f-3b64-4f44-94b8-bb5b06ff2503.png" alt="Launch screen:" width="317" height="688" ></img>